Sharon DeNofa is an award-winning author of Happily Ever NOT receiving the Gold for the…

 So, we went online.
 We’re still independent, and we’re getting rid of direct ads, so our editorial (unlike just about everything else you and I read) is fully independent.
 Because the world needs honesty, and urgently.
 One of our heroes, Lester Brown, told me that the key to saving the world would be media.
 Education.
 Communication.
 He told me that seven years ago, and said we had very little time, then.

 So join us.
-Sign up for a free 10 day reading trial.
+Sign up as an Elephant member.
 If you don’t like us, cancel.
-If you do like us, join the elephant community.
+If you do like us, join the Elephant community.
 Know that we’re not about being right (there’s stuff you and I will read that we’ll hate), but rather about respectful dialogue, and grassroots responsibility.
 So leave thoughtful comments for those who disagree with.
 And, write if so inspired.
 Join the cause.

-elephantjournaldotcom is your guide to what we like to call ‘the mindful life’: yoga, organics, sustainability, genuine spirituality, conscious consumerism, fair fashion, the contemplative arts…anything that helps us to live a good life that also happens to be good for others, and our planet.
+Elephant Journal is your guide to what we like to call the mindful life: yoga, organics, sustainability, genuine spirituality, conscious consumerism, fair fashion, the contemplative arts…anything that helps us to live a good life that also happens to be good for others, and our planet.

 Ads, articles, blogs, videos and interviews are added on a daily basis.
 Share your story, instantly: elephantjournal.com/post

 Ele:mission >> Elephant is dedicated to bringing together those working (and playing) to create enlightened society.

 Ele:svp >> If you like Ele, support one of our mindful advertisers, or at least click on their ads and check ’em out.
 The words “I heard about you in Elephant” will keep them advertising, us communicatin’ & you reading.